Study in Belgium

 - your CV.

-After reviewing your application, the admissions team may ask you to submit additional documents or send your application to the relevant department for further review.
+After reviewing your application, the admissions team may ask you to submit additional documents or forward your application to the relevant department for further review.

-It may be mandatory to pass an entrance exam for programmes in arts, medicine, dentistry, management, and engineering - depending on your institution.
-Tuition fees must be paid before the start of your course.
-After you have been accepted, you will receive a letter of acceptance.
-This letter is essential for visa and scholarship applications, as well as for enrolling in your course.
+Tuition fees must be paid before the course starts.
+Upon acceptance, you will receive a letter - this is essential for visa and scholarship applications, as well as for enrolling in your course.

-To gather more specific details about the application process, it's recommended to contact the institution you're interested in directly.
+For more specific details about the application process, contact the institution you're interested in directly.

 Language requirements

-Fortunately, many higher education institutions offer language courses during academic terms and holidays.
-Many institutions also have dedicated language centres to help students achieve the necessary language proficiency.
+Thankfully, many universities offer language courses throughout the year, both during regular terms and holidays.
+Additionally, many have language centres specifically designed to help students reach the required language level.

-If English is not your native language, you will be required to pass or have already passed an accepted English language test, such as the IELTS or TOEFL, to gain admission to an English-taught programme.
-These tests assess your proficiency in reading, writing, listening, and speaking English.
+If English isn't your first language, you'll need to have passed or must pass an approved English language test, such as the IELTS or TOEFL to enrol in an English-taught programme.
+These tests evaluate your reading, writing, listening, and speaking skills in English.

 Comparison to UK qualifications

-The Bologna Process is an initiative that aims to standardise higher education qualifications across Europe.
-If you are a UK student seeking admission to Belgian universities, you can benefit from this process.
+The Bologna Process aims to standardise higher education qualifications across Europe.
+As a UK student seeking admission to Belgian universities, you can benefit from this as you won't need to go through an equivalence assessment of your UK qualification.

 Find out more